Hasibur-123/Job-Finder-Bot/README.md

 Enter a job title or keyword in the search bar.
 Click the Search button to view job listings.
 Click on Apply Now links to apply for jobs directly.
+Use Swagger UI to test API endpoints (http://localhost:8000/api-doc).

 📚 API Documentation
 The project uses the JSearch API from RapidAPI to fetch job listings in real-time.